 An assumption implicit in the analyses of structural vectors is that having a different structural organisation is indicative of a fundamental difference, but we might not always think this is the case.
 For example: we often think of cousin in English, as being conceptually similar to cousine and cousin in French, despite having different syntactic structures.
 It could be the case that Papuan languages contain only minor differences, accumulated over a long period, but are all cut from similar cloths.
 We look at the distance between systems structures, calculated from our structural vectors to explore this possibility.
+Manhattan distance is the sum of the difference between the two vectors and thus gives us an idea of the degree of formal difference between any pair of terms.
 We calculate the Manhattan distance between all pairs of structural vectors.
-Manhattan distance is the sum of the difference between the two vectors.
 If a language has a 1 in the position where another language has 0, that increases the distance between them by 1.
 To visualise these distances, we use an algorithm called Uniform Manifold Approximation and Projection (UMAP; (McInnes et al., 2018)).
 UMAP projects the distances into a two-dimensional space, using manifold learning techniques and logic drawn from topological data analysis (Figure 2).

 Figure 2: A UMAP projection of global kinship system diversity for Parent and Parent’s siblings, Siblings, and Siblings and Cousins.
 Red dots are Papuan languages, grey dots are all other languages.

 Figure 2 provides us with a visual description of global kinship terminology, and how Papuan kinship systems (red) are distributed across the observed design space.
 Visually although we see some clusters of Papuan systems, Papuan languages have far-reaching diversity.
 Average Manhattan distances between languages can quantify this observation.
-Within Parents and Parent’s siblings, the average structural distance between all languages is 32 (that is 32 different structural properties on average).
+Within Parents and Parent’s siblings, the average structural distance between all pairs of languages is 32 (that is 32 different structural properties on average).
 Papuan languages are slightly more similar, with an average distance of 24.
 This might be a result of the Papuan sample containing more closely related languages, which are more likely to have similar kinship systems.
 Indo-European (n = 107) languages are comparably homogenous, with 16 differences on average.
 Pama-Nyungan languages (105) showed 24 differences on average, but Austronesian languages (377) contained the most differences on average, around 40.
 Across the other two subsets, siblings, and siblings and cousins, Indo-European kinship systems show the least diversity (Siblings = 4 differences on average; Siblings and cousins = 200), and Austronesian shows the most diversity (Siblings = 12; Siblings and cousins = 336).
 Papuan languages show more diversity in sibling systems than Pama-Nyungan languages (10 differences on average in Papuan languages, 4 in Pama-Nyungan), but show less diversity in cousin systems (213 differences versus 293).

-A broad-scale approach has shown us that Papuan kinship is more diverse than it is within Indo-European contexts but has similar levels of diversity to neighbouring families, in Austronesian and Pama-Nyungan.
+A broad-scale approach has shown us that Papuan kinship is more diverse than Indo-European contexts but has similar levels of diversity to neighbouring families, in Austronesian and Pama-Nyungan.
 Although the level of diversity between language families is similar, this does not mean the syncretisms within these families are the same between them.
 We now explore the patterns of syncretism that characterise Papuan kinship.